 Pitch – the distance between belay points.

 Things that you will need to begin in the sport of rock climbing:

-Climbing Shoes – These shoes have a special sticky rubber sole that help you get traction on the rock.
+Climbing Shoes – These shoes have a special sticky rubber sole that helps you get traction on the rocks.

 Climbing Ropes – Special rope with stretching action.